MauroJr/thread-pool/README.md

 are already pre-processed and all the files they import are also pre-processed.
 However, if you were to import an unprocessed file that employed a non-native technique, your thread would likely throw an error and die.

+## Context Considerations

+If you pass in a function rather than a file for your thread task, keep in mind that the function has to be stringified, passed to a new thread, and then re-evaluated.
+As such, it will not have access to any context from within the main thread, including any reference to `this` within the main thread, closure variables, etc.